How To Change Engine Oil

 The right engine oil:

 You should not be stingy when buying the engine oil.
 Instead, buy the right oil for the engine in question.
 The operating instructions contain precise information on viscosity and manufacturer approval.
 The required columns of numbers and letters represent the properties of the motor oil.
 The vehicle manual also reveals the amount of oil required.
+If your engine mileage is high then you can use high mileage oil for better performance.
 You can look deeper into different types of engine oil.

 Inexperienced people should use a torque wrench to avoid tightening the oil drain screw too tight.
 The required torque can be found in the operating instructions or the repair manual.